COMMITMENT TO YOUR

 WITH AN UNDERSTANDING OF YOUR DREAMS AND ASPIRATIONS

 Artists managers, we are also called talent managers, serve as the business managers of musicians.
 They handle negotiations and other business affairs of an artist or band.
-Since the musician needs to focus all his/her attention into making music, the artist manager serves as the promoter, agent or accountant.
+Since the musician needs to focus all his/her attention on making music, the artist manager serves as the promoter, agent, or accountant.
 Artist managers also handle bookings, assist in promotions and perform production-related tasks.
-They ensure tours, gigs and other bookings are paid, unless otherwise agreed by the artist to perform pro bono.
+They ensure tours, gigs, and other bookings are paid unless otherwise agreed by the artist to perform pro bono.
 An Artist Manager works on behalf of groups or artists to promote the artists' careers and run their business affairs.
 Their job is to secure the best work for their clients, for the best fee. ...
 They will negotiate deals, and support and guide their clients' careers.

-Artist managers are responsible for collecting revenues, fees or other payments stipulated in contracts.
-They hold auditions and interviews to discover potential clients, communicate with artists to develop marketing plans or tour goals for their music career and to recommend and implement actions to achieve them.
-Artist managers also initiate contacts with individuals and organizations that may help in the promotion of their client’s career, negotiate and seek ex-deals, prepare lodging, travel, food and other needs for their clients’ out of town gigs and performances.
-They maximize sales by implementing direct marketing and advertising activities, negotiate with promoters and other people of contractual rights and obligations; as well as inspect equipments and facilities ensure they meet the artist’s specifications.
-Most artist managers book interviews for promotion, hire coaches and trainers to help artists with dancing, voice, translations and others, and perform daily bookkeeping take and complete financial obligations like taxes.
+Artist managers are responsible for collecting revenues, fees, or other payments stipulated in contracts.
+They hold auditions and interviews to discover potential clients, communicate with artists to develop marketing plans or tour goals for their music career, and recommend and implement actions to achieve them.
+Artist managers also initiate contacts with individuals and organizations that may help in the promotion of their client’s career, negotiate and seek ex-deals, prepare lodging, travel, food, and other needs for their clients’ out-of-town gigs and performances.
+They maximize sales by implementing direct marketing and advertising activities, negotiating with promoters and other people of contractual rights and obligations; as well as inspecting equipment and facilities to ensure they meet the artist’s specifications.
+Most artist managers book interviews for promotion, hire coaches and trainers to help artists with dancing, voice, translations, and others and perform daily bookkeeping take and complete financial obligations like taxes.

 Education and Training Requirements